Tslater01/SISF/README.md

 This shifts AI safety from a static, pre-deployment activity to a dynamic, runtime process of continuous self-improvement.

----

-## Repository Structure

-/
-├── src/                # Source code for the SISF components (Warden, APA, etc.)
-├── experiments/        # Scripts and notebooks for running experiments ├── data/               # Datasets used for evaluation ├── results/            # Raw and processed results from experiments ├── paper/              # LaTeX source for the manuscript └── README.md           # This file

----

 ## Citation

 If you use this work, please cite the following paper (details will be updated upon publication):